AFH’s model can and has been successfully adapted to meet youth challenges

 AFH-based programs thrive in several disparate communities, including Woonsocket, RI (RiverzEdge Arts Project); Kansas City, MO (MyArts); North

-Little Rock, AR (The Art Connection); New Orleans, LA (Youth Creative Agency) and Framingham, MA (The TEMPO program at Wayside Youth Services).
+Little Rock, AR (The Art Connection); New Orleans, LA (Youth Creative Agency), Framingham, MA (The TEMPO program at Wayside Youth Services), London, England (Bromley by Bow), Haifa, Israel (Art Telling), and Detroit Michigan (Mint Artists Guild).

 We constantly field inquiries from new communities eager to learn our approach and implement it for their youth population.
 We recognize the need to scale our arts enterprise model with an expanded facility in Boston so we can incubate new program innovations and respond to requests for adapting our model.